armhold/gocarina/README.md

 ## How it works

-We start with three "known" Letterpress boards.
+We start with three "known" game boards.
 We split them up into individual tiles, one per letter.
 This covers the entire alphabet, and gives us our training set.
 We feed the tiles into the network one at a time.